ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

   component continues to run; the only impact is it can no longer be monitored or controlled.

-  By analogy: when the batteries in your TV remote control got flat, the TV continues to run.
+  By analogy: when the batteries in your TV remote control go flat, the TV continues to run.

 * We should not assume that a component's state is governed solely by